-2 Media so often wants to reduce things to 3 simple answers and simple questions, which completely 4 ignores the complexity of human existence, and we need to 5 demand media do better in this, and right to the 6 individual.
+2 Media so often wants to reduce things to 3 simple answers and simple questions, which completely ignores the complexity of human existence, and we need to 4 demand media do better in this, and right to the 5 individual.
 Individuals can do better.
-People who go on 7 these stations can be nuanced, can offer nuanced opinions.
-8 They we don't have to reduce everything to a binary when 9 we know nothing in the world, except maybe math, exists on 10 a binary system, computers too.
-And we know inherently 11 that those are flawed because of those things.
-12 And so, you know, I just reject all of those 13 notions.
-I, personally, no longer wish to engage with anyone who's going to debate my existence or my right to say my world because that is not a debate for -- to have.
-And I won't even encourage that.
-We need to have -- we need to go beyond those to get to the nuanced part of it where we can actually find the solutions that are going to occur for these issues.

-COMMISSIONER QADAQ ROBINSON: Thank you.
-20

-Those are all my questions.
+People who go on 6 7 these stations can be nuanced, can offer nuanced opinions.
+They -- we don't have to reduce everything to a binary when 8 9 we know nothing in the world, except maybe math, exists on a binary system, computers too.
+And we know inherently 10 that those are flawed because of those things.
+11 12 And so, you know, I just reject all of those I, personally, no longer wish to engage with 13 notions.
+14 anyone who's going to debate my existence or my right to say my world because that is not a debate for -- to have.
+15 And I won't even encourage that.
+We need to have -- we 16 need to go beyond those to get to the nuanced part of it 17 18 where we can actually find the solutions that are going to occur for these issues.
+19 COMMISSIONER QADAQ ROBINSON: Thank you.
+20 21 Those are all my questions.
 Thank you both so much.

-COMMISSIONER BRIAN EYOLFSON: I want to thank you both very much for coming and sharing your expertise with us today.
-I'm also mindful of the time and I think I'll just ask one question of Ms. Talaga, if that's 1 okay.
+22 COMMISSIONER BRIAN EYOLFSON: I want to 23 thank you both very much for coming and sharing your expertise with us today.
+I'm also mindful of the time and 24 okay.
+1

+25 I think I'll just ask one question of Ms. Talaga, if that's